 Q: Do I need a visa to study in the UK?

-A: Whether you require a visa or not to be a
+A: Whether or not you require a

-if you require a visa or not.
+website to determine if you require a visa or not.

 Q: Can I visit York St John University to have a look